DLXPlugins/alerts-dlx/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Released 2024-03-12
+* Reworked markup for better style compatibility and less conflicts.
+* Testing with WP 6.5.

 = 1.3.5 =
 * Released 2023-12-09
 * Selecting block styles resulted in a JS error.
 This has been fixed.